knowOne08/attendee/docs/DEPLOYMENT_GUIDE.md

 # Deployment Guide

-This guide covers various deployment strategies for the LaunchLog Attendance Terminal system, from development to production environments.
+This guide covers various deployment strategies for the Attendee Attendance Terminal system, from development to production environments.

 ## Table of Contents